hangrybear666/07-devops-bootcamp__docker/README.md

 	# to start phpmyadmin on port 8085 linked to the docker container db
 	docker run --name phpmyadmin --network mysql-db-gui -d --link mysqldb:db -p 8085:80 phpmyadmin:5.2.1-apache

-	# build and run .jar file running tomcat on port 8080
+	# build and run .jar file running tomcat on port 8080 running as a service in the background with nohup &
 	gradle clean build
 	cd build/libs
 	export DB_USER=mysql-user DB_PWD=sdfpokfepok2012d DB_SERVER=localhost DB_NAME=team-member-projects
-	java -jar docker-exercises-project-1.0-SNAPSHOT.jar
+	nohup java -jar docker-exercises-project-1.0-SNAPSHOT.jar &
 	```

-	a.
+	b.
 Then you can connect to your phpmyadmin instance by accessing `localhost:8085` and logging in via `MYSQL_USER` and `MYSQL_PASSWORD`
-	b.
+	c.
 You can connect to your java application by accessing `localhost:8080`

 2. To run a mysql db and phpmyadmin with docker compose locally